amenzhinsky/postgresql-partitioning-scripts/README.md

 # PostgreSQL Partitioning Scripts

-Set of scripts that may help to automize PostgreSQL partitioning routines.
+Set of scripts that may help to automate PostgreSQL partitioning routines.
 All of them generate SQL code so inspect it thoroughly first before executing.

 ## partition-table-monthly.bash